Anesthesia Center for Critical Care Research

 - Studies of the mechanisms by which common genetic variants identified in genome-wide association studies contribute to the pathogenesis of systemic hypertension

-Our research has focused on the molecular mechanisms responsible for the cardio-cerebral dysfunction and injury often found in patients suffering critical illness including sepsis, cardiac arrest and CPR, and neurodegenerative disorders.
-Goals of our current research programs include elucidation of the molecular mechanisms responsible for the biological effects of nitrous oxide (NO) and hydrogen sulfide (H2S) and to develop novel therapeutic strategies.
+The overarching research goal of the Ichinose Lab, led by Fumito Ichinose, MD, PhD, is to elucidate the molecular mechanisms responsible for the cardio-cerebral dysfunction and injury often found in patients suffering critical illness including sepsis, cardiac arrest and CPR, and neurodegenerative disorders.
+Objectives of our current research programs include characterization of the biological effects of NO and hydrogen sulfide (H2S) in cellular function and to develop novel therapeutic strategies.

 View publications of: